Etipriya/homework_1/README.md

 - After modification, SAVE the code and then PUSH it to the GitHub.
 - Open the 'index.html' and right click and open the file in your browser.

-### What changes we made?
+## What changes we made?

-- Change the name of the website to "Horiseon Website".
+- Changed the name of the website to "Horiseon Website".
 - Introduced Nav bar under the SEO class.
 - Changed Html elements to semantic elements.
 - Created sections under the class content.